 There are numerous benefits that we got from this way of mortgage shopping.

-Barrage of phone calls could be annoying.
-But if you think you are in a market (have you seen the markets in less developed countries?) to buy vegetables and all the shop owners asking you to visit their shop at the top of their voices.
-It’s the same feeling. be calm, be steady.
-Don’t give permission to run a credit check before you short list base don good faith estimate.
+A barrage of phone calls could have been annoying.
+However, if you think you are in a market (have you seen the markets in less developed countries?) to buy vegetables and all the shop owners are asking you to visit their shop at the top of their voices, it’s the same feeling.
+Stay calm and be steady.
+Don’t permit lenders to run a credit check before you shortlist them based on a good faith estimate.

-When you need to lock the rate, they’ll have to run credit check.
-I did lock rate with West Star too soon and they ran credit check, I could have avoided that and only could have let Discover run credit check on me.
-After all it was my first time experience.
+When you need to lock the rate, the lender will have to run a credit check.
+I locked the rate with West Star too soon, and they ran a credit check.
+I could have avoided that and only let Discover run a credit check on me.
+After all, it was my first-time experience.

-This is very less time to shop for mortgage, if you’re not prepared and familiar with the concepts.
+This is a very short time to shop for a mortgage if you’re not prepared and familiar with the concepts.
 You could sign a document without reading it fully or could give consent to something you didn’t listen to properly.
-Here’s step by step mortgage process, every home buyer should be familiar with.
+Here’s the step-by-step mortgage process that every home buyer should be familiar with.

-There was a big miss one my part.
-Once Weststar declined to better Discover’s offer.
-I could have taken that quote to all other lenders whom I rejected in round 1.
+There was a big miss on my part.
+Once Weststar declined to better Discover’s offer, I could have taken that quote to all other lenders whom I rejected in round 1.
 That would probably have brought my rates down.
 Now I regret not spending an hour more.

 Overall, that was my story.
-How do you feel about it?
-I was well prepared and things went on smoothly.
+I was well-prepared, and things went on smoothly.
 All the best for your shopping.
 May you get the best deal!

 There are a lot of hidden fees that surface in that truth in lending statement.
 The cost of borrowing money can be very high, and it sounds like you did a great job leveraging the modern tools to get the best rate and closing costs.